 - If you don´t know if your property has an existing applied exemption, then don´t worry.
 It will be just a matter of obtaining your property tax information (you’re your special access code) and then we can find out about the status of the exemption and how many years are remaining.

 - Some of you might have purchased your property through a corporation.
 If that’s the case, the property values remain the same and so does the exemption.
 But, again, it is important to obtain your property tax information and we can help with that.

 - In a few cases, owners bought a property with a tax exemption but then, once the purchase had been officially registered, the DGI tax system might have changed automatically the information.
-If that’s the case, you will have to request an “equalization process,” which basically means that you will have to ask the DGI to “equalize” the exemption to the improvements, due to the new completed purchase and potential change of value.
+If that’s the case, you will have to request an “equalization process,” which basically means that you will have to ask the DGI to “equalize” the exemption to the improvements, due to the newly completed purchase and potential change of value.

 - In most cases, a Catastral Update (registered value) shall be conducted so the tax office will have updated information about your property, owner, value, exemption.

-- If you have several properties, only your primary home will be considered Familiar Patrimony or will have the rights to a tax exemption (currently applied).
+- If you have several properties, only your primary home will be considered Familiar Patrimony or will have the right to a tax exemption (currently applied).
 Commercial, industrial, second residencies and lands, will have a tax application as follows:

 - 0% up to $30K.